🌿 Free packing list & budget map — grab yours below

 Sunshine Coast Breweries & Food Circuit

-Lighthouse views, beaches and Sunshine Coast craft beer tastings combined in a half-day loop.
-Usually cheaper than equivalent Brisbane foodie circuits and closer to stunning scenery.
+Lighthouse views, beaches, and Sunshine Coast craft beer tastings combined in a half-day loop.
+Usually cheaper than equivalent Brisbane foodie circuits and set against far better scenery — Maleny and Montville are the hotspots.

 Foodie tours →